Hemos recibido la solicitud, en breve alguien se pondrá en contacto con usted.

 How long will it take?

-The PADI Wreck Diver Speciality course consist of an theory class followed by two days of diving, usually on two adjacent Sundays.
+The PADI Wreck Diver Speciality course consist of an theory class followed by two days of diving, usually a weekend or two adjacent Sundays.

 What’s included in the price?